Storms in your marriage have a lot in common with snowstorms like this one!

 If any of you live in the northeastern US on November 15, 2018, you probably were caught in this mess!

 We expected snow, but the combination of the time it hit, and the intensity of it just caught everyone off guard.
 I know people who sat in traffic for 4.5 hours trying to get to work, only to have to turn around and head home.
-Schools let out early, but again, the time it hit caused chaos.
+Schools let out early, but again, the timing caused chaos.
 Students in the school where I used to teach had to be brought back because the buses couldn’t get anywhere on the roads.
 Luckily (or not) some of the teachers couldn’t get home either and came back to stay with the kids.
 It wasn’t the only district with that problem either.

 It was easy for everyone to blame their state or city governments for the delays.
 Emotions ran high as commuters ranted that there were no plows on the road.
 (Newsflash–They were stuck in traffic too!)
 People blamed the schools for opening at all, even though there was absolutely no snow during the early morning hours.
 I heard people in every area affected say someone should have done more.